Boost Productivity: Tips for Entrepreneurs to Combat Stress

 Every morning I wake up with a single thought.
 Do more.
 Create more jobs.
 Write more articles.
 Make more investments.
 Do more consulting.
 Get bigger checks and more money.
-(Okay, that’s more than one thought).
+(Okay, that’s more than one though).

 But in the words of the great Biggie Smalls: "more money, more problems".
 All entrepreneurs face this problem.
-Despite this reality, entrepreneurs, freelancers and creative people alike still want more (because they are crazy).
+Despite this reality, entrepreneurs, freelancers, and creative people alike still want more (because they are crazy).
 That’s why you get tons of online guides on how to be more productive at work.
 Because people want to know how to do more without feeling more stressed out.

 Recommended Reading: The Essentials In Pulling Off Your Own Startup

 Stress is a productivity killer.
 So in order to achieve more, we need to define what stress is, when it occurs and how to get rid of it.

 Stress is first a thought in your brain, then a feeling in your body.
 That means stress is a choice, even though we are often guilty of not realizing this.
 Despite popular belief, there’s actually enough time in the day to get everything done.
 The real problem is that time frame between 12 PM and 4 PM when everyone is emailing, calling or knocking on your door.
 That’s when you feel like you don’t have time to breathe.

 And yet that same morning you had earlier, nobody was bothering you?
 That’s when you feel like you could juggle two more tasks with ease.
 Your thoughts were calm and you were productive.
 Learn to manage your thoughts and you’ll become as calm as a motionless lake.

 What you want is a relaxed awareness, a focused calmness, feeling "in the zone", in the moment, without any sort of overload.
 Here’s how.

 Read Also: 5 Time Management Tips For Bloggers